 While he could create detailed images with several different colours, it is best to start off with a simple single colour image.

-You will need an embroidery hoop, fabric mod podge, sheer (transparent) curtain material, screen printing ink, a paint brush and something to print onto for example a t-shirt or tote bag (a large handled bag).
+You will need an embroidery hoop, fabric Mod Podge, sheer (transparent) curtain material, screen printing ink, a paintbrush and something to print onto, for example a T-shirt or tote bag (a large handled bag).

 Start by drawing your design.
-Use a simple, basic shape at first to practice this screening technique.
+Use a simple, basic shape at first to practise this screening technique.
 Once you feel confident, you can go on to tackle more difficult designs.
 We have drawn a simple star.

-Trace your design onto the curtain panel, using a pen or pencil.
+With the material side of the hoop still facing you, trace your design onto the curtain panel, using a pen or pencil.

-Paint your mod podge around the outside of the design - anywhere you don't want the ink to go!
+Paint your Mod Podge around the outside of the design – anywhere you don't want the ink to go!
 Make sure there are no gaps, or the ink will go through.
 The mod podge will be transparent when dry.

-Once the mod podge is completely dry, turn the embroidery hoop upside down so the sheer (transparent) curtain fabric is directly on the t-shirt or bag (if your item has two layers like a t-shirt or bag, make sure to put a barrier inside the two layers!) and start painting!
+Once the Mod Podge is completely dry, turn the embroidery hoop upside down so the sheer (transparent) curtain fabric is directly on the T-shirt or bag (if your item has two layers like a T-shirt or bag, make sure to put a barrier inside the two layers!) and start painting!
 Paint several layers before lifting the hoop, to make sure you've completely covered your design.